 Unlike other performance targets, there was not a strong foundation for this specific target at the time of its identification in Plan Bay Area, as it was a result of target modifications after initial adoption by MTC/ABAG in 2011.
 The initial target was related to non-auto travel time reduction, which proved problematic given that modal shift tended to increase rather than decrease travel times.
 However, the performance target does align to a certain extent with the aggressive targets established by the California Department of Transportation (Caltrans) in 2015, which seek to double mode shares for walking and public transit and triple mode share for target.
-The Plan Bay Area 2040 target would nearly double non-auto mode share, albeit over a more achievable time period (between 2005 and 2040) when compared to Caltrans' goal to increase mode shares within the next five years (between 2015 and 2020).
+The Plan Bay Area 2040 target would nearly double non-auto mode share, albeit over a more achievable time period (between 2005 and 2040) when compared to Caltrans' goal to increase mode shares between 2010 and 2020.